Death-Truction/Conversation-Engine/README.md

 4. Create a new ConversationsEngine object and add your NLPComponent and your skills
     ```java
     NLPComponent nlp = new NLPComponent();
     ConversationsEngine conversationsEngine = new ConversationsEngine(nlp);
     MySkill mySkill = new MySkill();
     String mySkillStateMachineJsonFile = loadJsonFileAsString("MySkill.json");
     stateMachine.addSkill(mySkill, mySkillStateMachineJsonFile);
     ```
-5. Now you can simply send your inputs to the ConversationsEngine
+5. Now you can simply send your inputs to the ConversationsEngine and get the answers in a List
     ```java
     List<String> answers = conversationsEngine.userInput("Hello world!");
     ```